-All historical revolutions and traditions often started with seemingly insignificant acts.
+Many historical revolutions and traditions started with seemingly insignificant acts.

-The industrial revolution, which is the basis of today’s economy sprung out because of Brit’s love for tea?
-A fall of an apple led to the discovery of gravity?
+The industrial revolution, which is the basis of today’s economy, started with Britain’s simple love for tea.
+And we all know about the fall of the apple that led to the discovery of gravity, right?

-The story dates back to May 22nd 2010 when a Floridonian man decided he wanted free lunch and craved some pizza.
+The story dates back to one fine day when a Floridian man craved some pizza.

-Laszlo Hanyecs was a young programmer and an early contributor to the Bitcoin network when it was hardly a year old.
-As a part of an even more niche community back then, he even advanced the mining of Bitcoins significantly.
-He introduced a program that made it possible to mine Bitcoins using their computers Graphics Cards (GPU’s) instead of CPU’s.
+Laszlo Hanyecz, a young programmer, was an early contributor to Bitcoin.
+The network was barely a year old at the time.
+As part of an even more niche community back then, he advanced the mining of Bitcoins significantly.
+He introduced a program that made it possible to mine Bitcoins using computers’ Graphics Cards (GPUs) instead of CPUs.

-But most people of the community do not know Laszlo for his contribution to mining.
-He is known for an event that occurred because of his mining – Paying for pizzas with Bitcoin.
+But most people in the community do not know Laszlo today for his contribution to mining.
+Instead, he is known for being the first person to have paid for pizzas with Bitcoin!

-So one fine day, Laszlo took to the Bitcointalk forum [a forum to discuss all things Bitcoin] and wrote:
+One ordinary day—on 22 May 2010, to be precise—just before lunchtime, Laszlo took to the Bitcointalk forum (a forum to discuss all things Bitcoin) and wrote:

-A year since its inception, the value of Bitcoin was a fraction of a cent.
-No vendor accepted it as a means of exchange for actual goods.
+That was only a year since its inception, so Bitcoin was priced at a fraction of a cent.
+No vendor would accept it as a means of exchange for actual goods.

 The Bitcoin Pizza Day

-The Bitcoin–Pizza transaction proved to the world that Bitcoin could be used as a medium of exchange in the place of cryptocurrency.
-It showed that Bitcoins carry value.
+The Bitcoin–Pizza transaction proved to the world that crypto could be used as a medium of exchange.
+It established the fact that Bitcoin and crypto indeed carry value.

 2 pizzas = 10,000 BTC

-Suppose Laszlo did not give away those 10,000 BTC, will he have made that much money?
-We may never know because Bitcoin gets value from circulation.
+Suppose Laszlo did not give away those 10,000 BTC, would he have made THAT much money?
+We may never know because Bitcoin gets its value from circulation.

 Disclaimer : Crypto products and NFTs are unregulated and can be highly risky.
 There may be no regulatory recourse for any loss from such transactions.
 The information provided in this post is not to be considered as investment/financial advice from CoinSwitch.
 Any action taken upon the information shall be at user's own risk.